Learning RAD with MemoryNS

 Learning Method

-This course is taught online across four half-day sessions.
-Learning is done through a combination of webinar, personal reading, and practical exercises.
+This course is taught online across six two-hour sessions.
+Learning is done through a combination of lectures, personal reading, and practical exercises.
 If you have your own descriptions and/or finding aids, bring them to class to use as examples.

 Prerequisites